List of Oceanian under-23 bests in athletics

 Oceanian U23 bests in the sport of athletics are the all-time best marks set in competition by aged 22 or younger throughout the entire calendar year of the performance and competing for a member nation of the Oceania Athletics Association (OAA).
 Technically, in all under-23 age divisions, the age is calculated "on December 31 of the year of competition" to avoid age group switching during a competitive season.
-OAA doesn't maintain an official list for such performances.
+OAA does not maintain an official list for such performances.
 All bests shown on this list are tracked by statisticians not officially sanctioned by the governing body.